Last Updated on May 19, 2021 by Pamela

-For $20.95 my lobster roll came with a little salad which was mild in flavour, and not runny, and a generous portion of chunky buttery lobster meat.
+For $22.95 my lobster roll came with a little salad which was mild in flavour, and not runny, with a generous portion of chunky butter-soaked lobster meat.

 The bun was soft and subtle, the perfect vessel, and the fries were damn good too!

 It was a two-hand kind of roll.
 Which is everything you want from a lobster roll on a warm sunny day!